taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

 better understanding of the detailed steps involved in this process.
 The next tutorial will illustrate how this process can be automated to facilitate rapid design-space exploration.
-This tutorial assumes you have already completed the tutorials on Linux, Git, PyMTL, and Verilog.
+This tutorial assumes you have already completed the tutorials on Linux, Git, PyMTL3, and Verilog.

 The following diagram illustrates the four primary tools we will be using in ECE 5745 along with a few smaller secondary tools.
 Notice that the